 APCHQ or AIBQ — which one?

 Axiom³ handles both formats.
 You pick the right template when you create the file, and the document generates itself with the correct data.
+Among the inspection software options used in Quebec, it's the only one that automates both APCHQ and AIBQ service agreements.

 What you actually get back